-Mark Allen is in his second season as the head coach of the Virginia men’s and women’s varsity squash teams.
-The program was named a varsity sport by the Virginia Department of Athletics in 2017.
+Mark Allen is in his sixth season as the head coach of the Virginia men’s and women’s squash teams since the program was named a varsity sport by the Virginia Department of Athletics in 2017.

 The Cavaliers saw success during the 2018-19 season as both programs captured the inaugural Mid-Atlantic Squash Championship.
 The women’s team concluded the year ranked 11th after finishing third at the Kurtz Cup.
 The team recorded a program best ranking of No. 9 during the regular season, due in large part to its 11 wins over top 25 programs.
 Emma Jinks finished the year ranked 21st in the CSA Individual rankings.
 The women’s team finished the season with an 18-7 overall record.